RadoslavTsvetanov/DockerByTheGo/README.md

 # Rollbacks

+you can take a `snapshot` of your project and  if you change your project and something goes wrokg you can quickly restore the previous state of the project

 # Why choose this tool:
 ## we are both aws and vercel
 - want to rawdog you project using just the kubectl? - you can do it on our platofrm